A Thank You to all of the people who make our school AMAZING!

 Mary Layman – Kindergarten Teacher

-Mary spent the first 12 years of her teaching career as a traveling environmental educator and then Director of Willow Bend Environmental Education Center in Flagstaff, Arizona.
-She did science and social studies presentations in kindergarten through adult classrooms throughout Coconino County, and designed and faclitated field experiences around the southwest for learners of all ages.
-After re-locating to Prescott she taught in a public school setting as well as in multi-age classrooms at two Expeditionary Learning Schools.
+Mary has been an educator for 20 years, spending the first 12 years of her teaching career as a traveling environmental educator.
+She was the Director of the non-profit Willow Bend Environmental Education Center in Flagstaff, Arizona for two years.
+She gave science and social studies presentations in K-12 and adult classrooms throughout Coconino County, and designed and facilitated field experiences around the southwest for learners of all ages.
+After moving to Prescott she taught in a public school setting as well as in multi-age classrooms at two Expeditionary Learning Schools.
+She is fascinated by people and loves learning and growing with them.
 She believes people of all ages learn best through play, and designs learning experiences that spark imagination, encourage creativity, and foster safe exploration.
-She is the mother of three young men and enjoys hiking, exploring, reading, and learning more about the world we live in.
+She is the mother of three young men, the grandmother of two, and enjoys hiking, exploring, reading, and learning more about our amazing world.

 Denise Bennett – Kindergarten Aide

-Denise joined the teaching crew at La Tierra Community School in 2013.
-Her experience in early childhood education began in 1997 with caring for infants and teaching skiing to young children.
-Later, she taught preschool in an International Baccalaureate Elementary School Program for Summit School District.
-She has an Associate of Applied Science degree in Early Childhood Education from Colorado Mountain College and loves pairing the knowledge she gains from college classes and trainings with the invaluable lessons she learns from children and their families.
-She considers herself lucky to have found such a wonderful working/learning environment in La Tierra Community School and loves her beautiful new life in Skull Valley, AZ.
+Denise joined the teaching crew at La Tierra Community School in 2013, after moving from Colorado to Arizona.
+Her experience working with children began in 1997 while caring for infants and teaching three-year-olds to ski!
+In 2005 she began studying Early Childhood Education at Colorado Mountain College and took a position at Summit High School, running the infant room in their Infant/Toddler Center.
+After receiving her Associate of Applied Science degree in Early Childhood Education, Denise taught preschool in an International Baccalaureate Elementary School Program.
+She pairs the knowledge she gains from classes and trainings with the invaluable lessons she learns from children and their families in the classroom.
+She considers herself lucky to be a part of La Tierra Community School and loves working in such an enlightened educational environment.

 Dawn Klaiber – 1st Grade Teacher